Variable Sampling MPC via Differentiable Time-Warping Function: Approach

 \section{Approach}

-This section introduces a variable sampling MPC (VS-MPC) strategy, which partitions a prediction horizon with non-uniform sampling by a time warping function.
-The time warping function is parameterized by some decision variables and describes the mapping from sampling time to actual time.
-Then at each time instant, VS-MPC solves an optimal control problem in which its decision variables consist of the control inputs in \eqref{oc} and the parameters of time warping function.
-With the situation changing at each time instant, VS-MPC finds optimal control inputs and sampling settings jointly without any manual tuning.
+This section introduces a variable sampling MPC (VS-MPC) strategy, which partitions a prediction horizon with non-uniform sampling by a time-warping function.
+The time-warping function is parameterized by some decision variables and describes the mapping from sampling time to actual time.
+Then at each timestamp, VS-MPC solves an optimal control problem in which its decision variables consist of the control inputs in \eqref{oc} and the parameters of the time-warping function.
+With the situation changing at each timestamp, VS-MPC finds optimal control inputs and sampling settings jointly without manual tuning afterward.